What’s Living in Phoenix Like? 18 Things To Know Before Moving Here

 You’ll have to get used to dust storms if you’re living in Phoenix.

-3. Haboobs are Real — and Life in Phoenix Comes With a Side of Them.
+3. Haboobs Are Real — and Another Part of Life in Phoenix.

 No, we’re not being silly or inappropriate.
 During the driest months of the year — usually between July and August — there can be dust storms called “haboobs.”